proofit404/stories/docs/why.rst

 Once again we have no idea...

 1. What was the actual reason to put this method there?
-2. Which one of the 17 ways to interact with the view it affects?
+2. Which one of the 17 ways to interact with the view does it affect?
-3. What framework state it expect to work with?
+3. What framework state it expects to work with?

-It will take few hours more to answer this questions.
+It will take a few hours more to answer this questions.

 Conclusion
 ==========